Outreach and Campus Engagement

 Let's Talk is a program which provides easy access to clinicians from UC's Counseling and Psychological Services (CAPS).
 This service is available for all UC students who may not need traditional counseling, but could still benefit from one-on-one support.
 Visit the Let's Talk Page for more information.

-CAPS engages in numerious suicide prevention initiatives including the provison of the free suicide prevention app REACHout, a 24/7 crisis and consultation line accessed through our main phone number (513) 556-0648, and the suicide prevention training Bearcats Care.
-Bearcats Care was patterned after Campus Connect, a nationally recognized suicide prevention program created specifically for use on college campuses.
-Click here for more information.
+CAPS engages in numerious suicide prevention initiatives including the provison of the free suicide prevention app REACHout, a 24/7 crisis and consultation line accessed through our main phone number (513) 556-0648, and the suicide prevention training QPR.
+QPR is a nationally recognized suicide prevention program and can provide vital information about supporting students in distress.
+Please visit our Campus Link page to see upcoming QPR trainings.